Updated: July, 2022

 Where does the journey begin when helping people learn to make friends?

 When children don’t intuitively learn to develop friendships on their own, the process of learning to be a friend is a journey, not a sprint.
-While neurotypically developing kids take for granted that making and keeping a friend is more complicated than it appears on the surface, those with social learning challenges need an interventionist (parent, caregiver, professional) to help them learn about all aspects of friendships, including that friendships must be mutual, they change over time, and even when nurtured, friendships may not be stable and long-lasting.
+While neurotypically developing kids take for granted that making and keeping a friend is more complicated than it appears on the surface, those with social learning differences and/or challenges need an interventionist (parent, caregiver, professional) to help them learn about all aspects of friendships, including the fact that friendships must be mutual, they change over time, and even when nurtured, friendships may not be stable and long-lasting.
 Here are ten truths about the friendship journey, some helpful guidance, and references to resources within the Social Thinking® Methodology (see below) that teach related social emotional learning frameworks and concepts to foster the development of friendships.

 Making a Friend: 10 Truths and Tips